slayyden/cse-168-final-project/README.md

 + MIS with BSDF and NEE samples (unbiased)
 + Aribtrary number of samples per pixel

+Implementation Details
++ The target function does not include a visibility term, but a visibility pass is done before reservoirs are finalized
++ To convert the vector valued BRDF function to a scalar to be used in a target function, the channel values are averaged
++ Spatial reuse is done with uniform MIS weights, which does lead to bias

 # streaming RIS
 Preliminary result: